-Minimum Standards for Regular Admission are as follows:

-- A. The applicant must hold a baccalaureate degree from an institution approved by a recognized accrediting agency. - B. The applicant must be eligible to re-enter in good standing the last college or university attended - C. The applicant must present evidence, by official transcript, of a grade point average of at least 2.75 (figured on an A equals 4.0 scale) for the last two years of undergraduate study, and a grade point average of at least 3.0 on undergraduate courses in the field of proposed graduate study. - D. The applicant must have at least two (2) letters of recommendation from persons qualified to assess the applicant's readiness for graduate study and should be sent to the department or school.
-Some departments require more than two letters so check the department sections. - E. Applicants must present standardized test scores (GRE, GMAT, or MAT or other approved graduate admission test).
-Consult specific departmental requirements for this information. - F. The appropriate department chair, the college dean, and the Graduate Dean must be satisfied that the applicant shows promise of satisfying graduate degree requirements.
+- Minimum Standards for Regular Admission are as follows: - A. The applicant must hold a baccalaureate degree from an institution approved by a recognized accrediting agency. - The applicant must be eligible to re-enter in good standing the last college or university attend-В. - ed.
+The applicant must present evidence, by official transcript, of a grade point average of at least C. 2.75 (figured on an A equals 4.0 scale) for the last two years of undergraduate study, and a grade point average of at least 3.0 on undergraduate courses in the field of proposed graduate study. - D The applicant must have at least three (3) letters of recommendation from persons qualified to assess the applicant's readiness for graduate study and should be sent to the department or school. - E. Applicants must present standardized test scores (GRE, GMAT, or MAT or other approved graduate admission test).
+Consult specific departmental requirements for this information.
+The appropriate department chair, the college dean, and the Graduate Dean must be satisfied - F. that the applicant shows promise of satisfying graduate degree requirements.